SteveSayantan/DevOps-Bootcamp/docker-basics/intro.md

 ## Why are containers light-weight?
-Containers are lightweight because they share the host operating system's kernel, while still providing isolation for the application and its dependencies inside the container from processes or resources outside the container.
+Containers are lightweight because they share the host operating system's kernel, network stack, and filesystem drivers while still providing isolation for the application and its dependencies inside the container from processes or resources outside the container.
 This results in a smaller footprint compared to traditional virtual machines, as the containers do not need to include a full operating system.
 Additionally, Docker containers are designed to be minimal, only including what is necessary for the application to run, further reducing their size.
 VMs, on the other hand, emulate an entire operating system, including all its libraries, utilities, and system files, resulting in a much larger size.

 #### Files and Folders in container base images